 ^Collectively the 9.7 million citizens plus the estimated figure of 1.5 million non-citizens abroad with self-reported Swiss ancestry.

-^The term is sometimes extended to include the descendants of Swiss emigrant, see e.g. "Swiss".
+^The term is sometimes extended to include the descendants of Swiss emigrants, see e.g. "Swiss".
 New Oxford American Dictionary.
 Conversely, Swiss nationality law employs a restrictive form of jus sanguinis policy, i.e. only children or protégés of Swiss citizens are given citizenship upon birth; children born in the country to foreign citizens are subject to naturalisation.
-There are three levels of alien citizens status in Switzerland), so that there are numerous second generation legal aliens who are technically "natives of Switzerland" without being considered Swiss.
+There are three levels of alien citizens in Switzerland, which means there are numerous second-generation legal aliens who are technically "natives of Switzerland" without being Swiss citizens.

 ^"Some landscapes were highlighted because they were considered essential in the building of the nation and the shaping of its culture.
 This was most obvious in Switzerland where the Swiss character was forged by the daily confrontation with the difficult mountainous environment of the Alps.
 Lunn (1963) suggests that the wonderful scenery gave those who inhabited it an opportunity to develop a sense of dignity and grandeur."
 Niamh Moore, Yvonne Whelan, Heritage, memory and the politics of identity: new perspectives on the cultural landscape, Ashgate Publishing, 2007, ISBN978-0-7546-4008-0, p.
 88.